Susanoyekanmi/INVESTIGATING-A-DATASET-/README.md

 Pandas,Numpy,matplotlib
 I loaded the dataset using the panda .read method
-I cleaned the dataset using python pandas functions Then explored the dataset by posing and answering questions with the aid of matplotlib fir data visualization
+I cleaned the dataset using python pandas functions Then explored the dataset by posing and answering questions with the aid of matplotlib for data visualization